AriFordsham/GHCWiki/contributing.md

 - If you have lots of Haskell installations, you may find Edsko's blog post [Comprehensive Haskell Sandboxes](http://www.edsko.net/2013/02/10/comprehensive-haskell-sandboxes/) useful.

+- [ghc-artefact-nix](https://github.com/mpickering/ghc-artefact-nix) is a Nix expression, which downloads a recent artifact from gitlab.haskell.org and enters a nix shell with the artefact available.
+This is a quick way to try some code out on a recent `HEAD` or a merge request.

 ## Newcomers to GHC